 Here’s where you can see all your friends from across the globe in one place and compete to see how your step count compares.
 Hopefully as you meet new people through groups, your friend list—and thus your motivation, support, and accountability—will grow.

-This is where your friends and groups come together.
-Scroll through their updates—cheering them on or leaving comments on their posts—or share some personal inspiration, much like you would in Groups.
+This is where you’ll be able to see updates from your friends and groups.
+Scroll through the posts and cheer people on or leave them comments.
+Or, share some personal inspiration, much like you would in Groups.
 Every time you share content in Feed, you can pick the audience you want to share it with, so you know exactly who will see your post.
 Through Feed, you can also discover Fitbit Local workouts—they’re currently offered in Austin, Boston, Chicago, Denver, Los Angeles, Miami, Minneapolis, New York, San Diego, San Francisco, and Seattle—and read expert health, fitness, and nutrition content that has been hand-picked for you.

-To learn more about updates that will be hitting your Fitbit app sooner, read This New Feature Helps You Set Smarter (More Achievable!)
+To learn about more about Fitbit updates, read This New Feature Helps You Set Smarter (More Achievable!)
 Goals and New Fitstar Update Puts a Personal Trainer in Your Fitbit App.

 This article is not intended to substitute for informed medical advice.
 You should not use this information to diagnose or treat a health problem or condition.
 Always check with your doctor before changing your diet, altering your sleep habits, taking supplements, or starting a new fitness routine.